MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.46	(2022/04/11)
+  - Add: The session host list shows the performance (CPU, memory, CPU and disk queue length) of all hosts having the [Hydra Agent](#The-Hydra-Agent) running
+  - Add: Show the processes of a session host by users; terminate single processes using the [Hydra Agent](#The-Hydra-Agent) (needs role Host pool VM and user manager or higher)
+  - Add: New checkbox in 'New session host rollout': Install [Hydra Agent](#The-Hydra-Agent) to install the agent while rolling out a new session host
+  - Add: In the user view: processes can be sorted by name, resources usage, etc.

 - 1.0.1.45	(2022/03/22)
   - Fix: The copy function to copy a rollout configuration from another host pool was not working
   - Add: Personal host pools shows the number of hosts and assigned hosts in the detail view